Frequently Asked Questions

-If you need to complete a DBS check then please book an appointment with the school office and the officer manager will complete the process with you.
+If you need to complete a DBS check, please book an appointment with the school office and the office manager will complete the process with you.
 You will need to bring in specific information to verify your identity but this will be explained once your appointment has been booked.

 What do I do if my child needs medication?

-All medicines must be handed into the school office with a signed medical consent form, which is available on the school website.
+All medicines must be handed into the school office with a signed medical consent form, which is available to download from the Medical Information tab.
 Medication will only be administered by a member of staff with the parents/carers written consent.
-All medication must be brought into school daily and no medications will be kept in school overnight.
+All medication must be brought into school daily and not kept in school overnight.

 What do I if my child has a medical appointment during school time?

 We would encourage all parents to make medical appointments outside of the school day or during the school holidays.
 However, when it is an emergency and you need to take your child to a medical appointment during the school day then please let the office know.